 Students will be given an introduction to the college admission process.
 This session will explain the difference and misconceptions between:

-- A university & a community college.
+- Attending a university vs. attending a community college.

-- Financial Aid & scholarships.
+- Financial Aid & scholarships

 - How ACT/SAT test scores, High school diploma, GED & foreign High school credentials are used for admission.